kakj-go/go-inject/README.md

 > For some functions or methods that only return a structure without a name, you can add name like `__injectResult0` to use.
 For details, please refer to [change result name](example%2Fgin-toolexec-inject%2Finject%2Fgin)

 > For structures and parameter return values, external libraries can be used directly, provided that the external library exposes the structure.
-However, the return value is quite special.
-If the structure of the return value and the package to be injected are in the same directory, this situation can only be customized.
-The reason is that the return value name will be dynamically modified above

 > Due to the injection mode being a copy function or method body So using global variables inside is not feasible, but using public packages is feasible because imported packages will also be injected into the library